 Buying a house is a personal business transaction that requires signatures on legal documents such as a promissory note.
-Services of professional providers will also require a contract such as a realtor, housing inspector, property appraiser, and a real estate lawyer.
-The most important partnership during this transaction is with a licensed realtor to work on behalf of buyer(s).
+Services of professional providers will also require a contract such as a realtor® housing inspector, property appraiser, and a real estate lawyer.
+The most important partnership during this transaction is with a licensed realtor® to work on behalf of the buyers.
 This will be the first contract signed that has stipulations including the percentage they receive for their services.

 Buyers should look for a real estate agent that has a history in the area or state they are interested in.
-They should be licensed and listed with realtor organizations such as the National Association of Realtors and the state association of realtors.
-In addition, Better Business Bureau will have information as well especially if they own an agency.
+If looking for a specialty property such as a vacation home, buyers should look for an agent that has a niche in that category.
+They should be licensed and listed with realtor® organizations such as the National Association of Realtors® and the state association of realtors®.
+In addition, Better Business Bureau will have information as well especially if they own an agency also known as a real estate broker.

 Start with the real estate agent directory for the state where the properties of interest are located.
 Researching could also include reading any available reviews.
 Personal referrals of friends and family members are always a prudent option.
 After a list has been made, buyers should make a phone call or schedule an in-person appointment as the last step before making a final decision.